aoexx/Particle-SIM-v1/README.md

 ## Introduction

-Welcome to **Particle Simulation V1**, a novice project dedicated to visualizing particle interactions using computational simulations in a 2D plane.
-This simulation employs the **Lennard-Jones potential** to track particle motion within a **3D box**, illustrating how particles attract and repel each other under Newtonian mechanics.
+Welcome to **Particle Simulation V1**, a novice project dedicated to visualizing particle interactions using computational simulations.
+This simulation employs the **Lennard-Jones potential** to track particle motion within a **2D plane** and **3D box**, illustrating how particles attract and repel each other under Newtonian mechanics.
 The model demonstrates how **energy conservation** governs movement and how trajectories evolve over time.

 This project serves as my initial step toward scaling up simulations to analyze **complex chemical systems**.
 By refining accuracy and scalability, I aim to eventually explore molecular interactions, phase transitions, and reaction dynamics.
 Ultimately, this work contributes to the broader field of **materials science and biochemical research**.
 This code is part of my personal **maker portfolio**, where I document my work in **coding, research, and robotics**.
 As I enhance this model, I aspire to bridge the gap between fundamental physics and real-world molecular interactions, showcasing how computational simulations offer insights into atomic and molecular-level behaviors.